Alternative Addiction Treatments and Therapies

 - Doubling allows a therapist or another person to act out the inner voice of an actor.
 Oftentimes with substance abuse, the user is unaware of how they are actually feeling or may be in denial about their addiction.
 Having someone act out your inner voice can help you get more in touch with your emotional truths and the real consequences of your addiction.

-Utilizing nontraditional therapies for addiction recovery has numerous benefits:
+Utilizing non-traditional therapies or alternative treatments for addiction recovery has numerous benefits:

 “These alternative methods are beneficial for overall psychological health and well-being and can improve certain factors that likely contribute to success with both treatment programs and relapse prevention.”